goalie2013/realtime-bus-tracker/README.md

 The Realtime Bus Tracker activity showcases using an API and a mapping service to show data in realtime.
 The project displays markers that represent current buses on their bus routes in the Greater Boston Area.

+## Roadmap of future improvements:
+Show realtime information for other categories also in the MBTA V# API Portal, such as trips and facilities.

 ## Tools used:
 - Mapbox API
 - MBTA V3 API Portal